bryonbaker/gen-ai-presentation-system-prompt/README.md

+# Overview

+This repository enables you to "vibe clode" powerpoint presentations in a defined Red Hat style.

+# Instructions
-● The system prompt is saved at:
+The system prompt is saved at:

   gen-ai-presentation-system-prompt/SYSTEM_PROMPT.md